OSC/ood-documentation/source/installation/add-cluster-config.rst

    Where ``host`` is the SSH server host for the given cluster.

    In production you will also want to add a resource manager.
-That is because the :ref:`active-jobs` and the :ref:`job-composer` won't be able to list or submit jobs without a defined resource manager.
+That is because the active-jobs and job-composer pages won't be able to list or submit jobs without a defined resource manager.

    See :ref:`resource-manager` for how to modify the cluster config so OnDemand works with your particular resource manager.